-There’s no evidence you can get the coronavirus disease (COVID-19) through food or food packaging.
+There’s no evidence COVID-19 can be contracted through food or food packaging.

-This current advice comes from the World Health Organization (WHO), other international health and food safety authorities, and both Australian and New Zealand Governments.
+This aligns with current advice from the World Health Organization (WHO), other international health and food safety authorities, and both Australian and New Zealand Governments.

 Transmission through food